Chicago Construction Accident Attorneys

 Entitlement to Compensation & Construction Accident Lawyers

-Unlike workers’ compensation claims, personal injury claims (construction accidents) are not limited to economic losses like medical expenses and lost wages.
-Rather you may be able to recover money for pain and suffering, disfigurement, and loss of a normal life.
+Unlike workers’ compensation claims, personal injury claims (construction accident injuries) are not limited to economic losses like medical expenses and lost wages.
+Rather, you may be able to recover money for pain and suffering, disfigurement, and loss of a normal life.
 If the actions of the third party were egregious, you may also be able to recover punitive damages.

 Determining the value of personal suffering can be even more complicated.
 Assigning a dollar amount to permanent physical impairments, emotional distress, or the loss of a loved one is never an exact science.
-To obtain a fair settlement, you’ll need a professional on your side who will demonstrate the impact your accident has had on your life.
+To obtain a fair settlement, you’ll need a construction accident lawyer on your side who will demonstrate the impact your accident has had on your life.

-Although workers’ compensation are not based on fault, personal injury cases are.
+Although workers’ compensation is not based on fault, personal injury cases are.
+This means that we can collect more for you by filing with the workers’ compensation insurance and a third-party insurance.
 To prevail in a personal injury lawsuit, you must show that the other party was negligent and that the negligence caused your injuries more likely than not.

 At Eames Law Group, we’ll make every attempt to negotiate a fair settlement on your behalf.
-If the need to file a lawsuit arises, however, we’ll push your case all the way to a jury’s verdict to ensure your compensation is congruent with your losses.
+If the need to file a lawsuit arises, however, we’ll push your case to a jury’s verdict to ensure your compensation is congruent with your losses.

 Determining Liability After a Construction Accident

 In a fall accident, for instance, inadequate, missing, improperly fitted, or faulty fall protection may play a role.
 In a scaffolding collapse, inadequate training, disregarding weight limits, faulty materials, or even improper use could be to blame.
-Sometimes, reckless operation of machines or heavy equipment, combined with faulty parts and other safety hazards on the site may all contribute to a construction accident.
-Reach out to a construction accident lawyer at Eames Law Group to discuss the potential liable parties in your case.
+Sometimes, reckless operation of machines or heavy equipment, combined with faulty parts and other safety hazards on the construction site, may all contribute to a construction accident.
+Reach out to a construction accident attorney at Eames Law Group to discuss the potentially liable parties in your case.